ankan-das-2001/Expense-tracker-React/README.md

 A Simple React based expense tracker.

+1. Implement Routing and build login and sigup pages.
-Login and authentication of user is required.
+2. Login and authentication of user is required.
-Database is required for storing all the data.
+3. Database is required for storing all the data.